grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** It's difficult to agree with, I mean, I can see the values in the enum, should I really test for something when there's not complexity involved?

-**Johnny:** Again, we're not only testing, but also we're specifying.
+**Johnny:** Again, we're not only testing but also we're specifying.
 I will try to give you more arguments later.
-For now, just bear with me and note that when we get to specify the enum elements, adding such Statement will be almost effortless.
+For now, just bear with me and note that when we get to specify the enum elements, adding such a Statement will be almost effortless.

 **Benjamin:** OK.